saylesss88/nix-book/src/nix/gpg-agent.md

 `gpg --full-generate-key` can be used to generate a basic keypair, adding `--expert` gives more options and capabilities needed for `gpg-agent`.

-> ❗ NOTE: We will first generate our GPG primary key, it is often recommended
+> ❗ NOTE: We will first generate our GPG primary key that is required to
+> atleast have sign capabilities, we will then derive subkeys from said primary
-> to store your primary key offline and use your subkeys for encrypting and
+> key and use them for signing and encrypting.
+It is recommended to generate a
-> signing.
+> revoke certificate right after creating your primary key.

 To generate your gpg primary key you can do the following: